acescudero/COMP370/pa4/README.md

-Only regex.py was modified for this pa.
-All other files remain the same from pa3
+From pa3, regex.py was the only file that was modified.
+All other files remain the same.